cdlavila/virtual-bank/README.md

 <br>
 <br>
 It has the following endpoints:
+- `POST /login` - Login as a Django user
+- `POST /refresh` - Refresh the JWT token
 - `POST /api/v1/accounts` - Create a new account
 - `GET /api/v1/accounts` - Get all accounts
 - `GET /api/v1/accounts/<id>` - Get a specific account